Imposter Syndrome

 It may feel difficult to think of things at first.
 It’s easy to overlook the things we do that are in themselves achievements, especially when you struggle with Imposter Syndrome.
 For example, for someone who's depressed or hasn’t slept well, just getting out of bed and having a shower might be an achievement.

-If you find yourself struggling to write something on your list, try to step back and think what a friend would say about what you’ve achieved.
+If you find yourself struggling to write something on your list, try to step back and think about what a friend would say about what you’ve achieved.

-Carry a notebook, or use your phone, to write down compliments or positive feedback you receive.
+Carry a notebook or use your phone to write down compliments or positive feedback you receive.

-If you keep a record you might begin to see a pattern of different people giving you similar compliments.
+If you keep a record, you might begin to see a pattern of different people giving you similar compliments.
 You can then use this to challenge your negative beliefs and thoughts about yourself and your capabilities.

 We ALL make mistakes.
 This includes you, me, our role models and the people we admire.
 We cannot know everything or be all things to all people.
-However, if you struggle with imposter syndrome mistakes often feel bigger than they are.
-Leading to harsh self-judgement, and feelings of anxiety or shame.
+However, if you struggle with imposter syndrome, mistakes often feel bigger than they are.
+Leading to harsh self-judgement and feelings of anxiety or shame.

 The following questions might help you to reassess ideas about making mistakes: